Riley Greene Preview, Player Props: Tigers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks eighth in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks eighth in MLB.

-- The Astros' 3.95 team ERA ranks eighth across all league pitching staffs.
+- The Astros have the eighth-ranked team ERA across all MLB pitching staffs (3.94).

-- Astros pitchers combine to surrender 159 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- The Astros are sending Brown (9-9) to the mound to make his 24th start of the season as he tries for his 10th victory.
-He is 9-9 with a 4.57 ERA and 143 strikeouts through 128 2/3 innings pitched.
+- Verlander looks for his 10th win when he makes the start for the Astros, his 21st of the season.
+He is 9-6 with a 3.19 ERA and 103 strikeouts in 118 1/3 innings pitched.

-- His most recent appearance was on Sunday against the Seattle Mariners, when the right-hander threw 2 2/3 innings, surrendering six earned runs while allowing eight hits.
+- His last time out was on Wednesday against the Boston Red Sox, when the righty went six scoreless innings while giving up five hits.

-- In 24 games this season, the 24-year-old has put up a 4.57 ERA and 10.1 strikeouts per nine innings, while allowing a batting average of .265 to his opponents.
+- The 40-year-old has an ERA of 3.19, with 7.8 strikeouts per nine innings, in 20 games this season.
+Opponents have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.